Flextime

 Origin and evolution

-First introduced in English-speaking countries in the 1970s, flextime was a response to the growing need to reconcile work and family life.
-The rise of digital technology, followed by the spread of hybrid working, has given this practice a new lease of life: thanks to project management and asynchronous communication tools, teams can now collaborate without all being in the office at the same time.
-As a result, flextime has become a key element of workplace well-being and talent attraction policies.
+Appearing in English-speaking countries in the 1970s, flextime responded to the growing need to reconcile family life and professional activity.
+The rise of digital technology, and then the generalisation of hybrid work, have given this practice a new lease of life: thanks to project management and asynchronous communication tools, teams can now collaborate without all being in the office at the same time.
+Flextime has thus become a key element of well-being at work and talent attraction policies.

 How it works in practice